What you need to know about Buying a Second Home

 - Inherited property.
 Where you inherit a second property, you will not be subject to stamp duty; however you may be liable to pay inheritance tax.
-You can find out more about this on our inheritance tax planning.
 In instances where you inherit a property and then go onto buy a second property, you may be subject to pay the additional stamp duty if you do not dispose of (or sell) the inherited property first.

 - Receiving property as a gift.
 Stamp duty only applies on ‘chargeable consideration’ which usually means the purchase price.
 Where a property has been gifted to you outright you will not have to pay stamp duty.

 - Properties not considered ‘dwellings’.
 Types of property that do not attract stamp duty include offices, warehouses, boathouses, caravans, mobile homes or those properties valued at less than £40,000 as mentioned above.

 - Replacing your main residence.
 If you already own more than one property and are buying a new one which will become your main residence, you will not have to pay the additional stamp duty rate – so long as it is replacing your original main residence.
 By replacing, this means your existing main residence must be disposed of by means of sale of gift.

 How joint ownership affects SDLT on a second home:

 - If you are buying a property with another person, but one of you already owns property, it is still possible to avoid paying the additional stamp duty rate so long as the person who does not own property is the sole name on the title deed.

 - However, if you are a married couple or in a civil partnership, and one of you already owns property, you will be unable to avoid the additional stamp duty and you are both treated as joint buyers.